 There are so many great DIY Frozen birthday projects out there.
-Cakes, games, and decorations, it’s easy to save money and have fun with family putting your own personal spin on Frozen.
+With cakes, games, and decorations, it’s easy to save money and have fun with the family by putting your spin on Frozen.
 Kids, and adults alike, love the movie so much because aside from the classic Disney concept about princesses, it shows off many important lessons for audiences to learn.
 Not to mention the fashion sense it displays.

 Here are three fun little-known facts about Frozen before we get to the birthday goodness: